 HOW TO MAKE GUAJILLO SAUCE

-Bring the mixture to a boil over medium-high heat, and then reduce the heat to maintain a simmer, stirring often.
+4. Simmer sauce ingredients | Bring the mixture to a boil over medium-high heat, then reduce the heat to maintain a simmer, stirring often.
 After about 15 minutes, the guajillo chiles should be softened, as well as the onions.

 If they have yet to reach a fork-tender texture, allow the mixture to simmer for a few minutes more.

-Remove the saucepan from the heat.
+4. Transfer to blender or food processor | Remove the saucepan from the heat.
 Discard the bay leaf and carefully pour the mixture into either a blender or a food processor fitted with a blade attachment.
-Your Guajillo ingredients are about to become a Guajillo Sauce!
+Your guajillo ingredients are about to become a guajillo sauce!

-Once the ingredients are ready to go in the blender, add in the granulated sugar, vinegar, salt, Mexican oregano, cloves, cumin, and cover.
-If you are using a blender, remove the small blender cap.
-If you are using a food processor, remove the inner feed tube.
+5. Add seasonings | Once the ingredients are ready to go in the blender, add the granulated sugar, vinegar, salt, Mexican oregano, cloves, cumin, and cover.
+If using a blender, remove the small blender cap.
+If using a food processor, remove the inner feed tube.

 Allowing some of the hot air to escape keeps steam from building up too much pressure inside your blending vessel, and helps you to avoid any hot, messy kitchen explosions!

-Then, cover the opening with a dish towel and blend until smooth.
+6. Blend the sauce | Cover the opening with a dish towel and blend until smooth.

-Chipotle Sauce
+Guajillo Sauce

 - 8 Guajillo chiles, stem and seeds removed